zammad/zammad-admin-documentation/channels/email/filters.rst

 .. note::

-   The following objects can only be defined by the filter when a ticket is **created**:
+   The following attributes can only be defined by the filter when a ticket is **created**:

    * Group